MAZterXP/testwolf/README.md

 Don't hurt MIDI.
 ----------------

+Here are some tips and suggestions for some common problems:

-1. If you use wolfdosmpu inside DOSBox, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).
+1. If you use wolfdosmpu inside DOSBox, wolfdosmpu will sometimes play on a different MIDI device than you intended (or will not play anything at all).
+In this case, select your MIDI device with the help of [this guide](https://www.dosbox.com/wiki/Configuration:MIDI).

 2. If your hardware MPU-401 is not being detected, try to set the port via the P option of the BLASTER environment variable.
 Try this even if you don't have a Sound Blaster card.
 (Some Roland MPU-401s and clones may be configured to use a different address instead of the default 330, e.g., 300, 332, etc.)